 - Has the contract been sent yet?

 - Has the dollar amount changed?

 - Is it in the right stage?

-These questions happen because you can’t easily find the answers in the CRM.
-It requires lots of sifting, digging and, well, wasted time.
-So it’s no wonder reps are not looking forward to their one-on-one sales meetings — because there’s no value in it for them other than subjecting themselves to a barrage of questions.
+These questions happen because you can't easily find the answers in the CRM.
+It requires lots of sifting, digging, and, well, wasted time.
+So it's no wonder that reps are not looking forward to their 1:1 sales meetings because there's no value in it for them other than subjecting themselves to a barrage of questions.

-Instead of coaching, sales managers are forced to spend their time interrogating each of their reps to get the information they need to properly inspect the pipeline, so there are no surprises at the end of the month.
-Spending your time on a fact-finding mission doesn’t help close deals—and it’s often so time consuming you can’t even get through all of your deals because you run out of time.
+Instead of coaching, sales managers are forced to spend their time interrogating each of their reps to get the information they need to properly inspect the pipeline so there are no surprises at the end of the month.
+Spending your time on a fact-finding mission doesn't help close deals—and it's often so time-consuming that you can't even get through all of your deals because you run out of time.
 Not to mention not being able to see the forest from the trees and more holistically evaluate the state of the quarter.

-When you have the ability to hone in on those deals that matter most, your one-on-one sales meetings become more efficient and effective, and when that happens, leaders can actually manage more reps per manager because they’re looking at the right deals in a more intelligent way.
+When you have the ability to home in on the deals that matter most, your 1:1 sales meetings become more efficient and effective, and when that happens, leaders can actually manage more reps per manager because they're looking at the right deals in a more intelligent way.